Manikantatechis/Hive-techware/README.md

 ## Hive Techware

 ```
-Hive Techware project build with a frontend built in React & Redux and a backend built in Django API.
+Hive Techware project frontend is built in React & Redux .
 ```

 ## Live Demo

-**This App uses a Heroku free plan, so I am afraid that it takes time to load the pages.**
+**This App uses a free plan, so I am afraid that it takes time to load the pages.**

 Check out [FRONTEND LIVE DEMO]() here!!